medkit-lib/medkit/docs/tutorial/context_detection.md

 # Context Detection

-In this tutorial, we will use rule-based operations to attach additional contextual information to entities such has:
+In this tutorial, we will use rule-based operations to attach additional contextual information to entities, such has:
-- the section in which the entity is located
+- the section in which the entity is located;
-- is the entity negated
+- is the entity negated;
-- did it appear as part of a hypothesis
+- whether it appears as part of an hypothesis;
-- it is related to the patient or it is part of their family's medical history
+- whether it is related to the patient or part of their family's medical history.

-NB: If you are not familiar with medkit, you should probably take a look at the [First steps](../user_guide/first_steps.md) tutorial before going further.

 Let's start by loading a document: